GrowthHacker: Automated Off-Policy Evaluation Optimization Using Code-Modifying LLM Agents: Results and Discussions

 \subsubsection{Scope-RL Library Results}

-The Scope-RL experiments included 384 successful runs from 420 total attempts across 15 notebooks.
+We conducted 540 Scope-RL runs across 15 notebooks under the balanced design (15 notebooks $\times$ 4 frameworks $\times$ 3 methods $\times$ 3 repetitions).
 The library uses a maximization objective with the relative\_policy\_value metric, where values greater than 1.0 indicate policy improvement.
 This evaluation revealed fundamental differences in optimization dynamics between continuous and discrete action spaces, as well as clear estimator-specific vulnerabilities.

-Due to the large volume of results, we policy-averaged aggregation, pooling all per-run values across policies within each subsection to provide overall framework trends independent of specific policy choices.
-Please see the full results in our supplementary materials.
+Due to the large volume of results, we used policy-averaged aggregation, pooling all per-run values across policies within each subsection to provide overall framework trends independent of specific policy choices.

 \textbf{Color Legend for Scope-RL:} Since Scope-RL uses a maximization objective, Cyan indicates improvement (positive percentages), Orange indicates degradation (negative percentages), black indicates no change (0.0\%), and Red indicates extreme values (|value| > 9,999\%).